-Engineer of derailed N.J. train was fully rested; questions remain
+Engineer of crashed N.J. train was fully rested; questions remain

 Recovery of evidence has been slowed due to damage to the station's columns, leaving the facility unstable.
 Environmental and structural problems have delayed the extraction of the second data recorder and forward-facing video recorder that could help investigators understand the causes of the crash.

+The FRA and New Jersey Transit did not immediately respond to requests for comment on the New York Times report.

-(Reporting by Richard Leong; Editing by Lisa Von Ahn and Nick Zieminski)
+Additional reporting by Dion Rabouin; Editing by Lisa Von Ahn and Nick Zieminski